mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/artificial_intelligence/genie_in_a_bottle.md

 *You: “…”*

-Shudders run up and down your spine as you think about it.
-Maybe you could try to think about this a bit more carefully, you think.
-You want to wish responsibly after all, and it would be great if humanity also benefited from this opportunity!
+You catch yourself shuddering.
+Perhaps you could try to think about this a bit more carefully.
+You want to wish responsibly after all.
 It’s likely that you missed some essential aspects of wish wishing that would result in a similar failure.
 Anything without an upper bound is out!
 No “richest” or “smartest” or “most powerful” types of wishes that just invite elimination of others at some point.
 No unrealistic upper bounds either, like wishing for personal assets equivalent to the gross national product of an entire country, which is simply the same type of wish expressed in different words.

 How about using the first wish to be able to make much better wishes?
 Now *that* should be wise, right?
 You’ll be taking a risk considering it might take some serious time to fulfill that wish and accidents happen, but it’s better than bombing the world or unleashing some kind of horrible plague as a side effect.